vtex-apps/store-components/docs/ProductImages.md

 #### Wrapping the main slider
 You can wrap main slider with another layout app, which is useful when you pass a float badge over image.
-Main slider is exported by `product-images.main-swiper`.
+Main slider is exported by `product-images-swiper`.
 Here a implementation example:

 ```jsonc
 {